 The model frequently produced surprising results.
 On one occasion, it revealed a valid option that made use of a textbook error in addition to the predicted response to a Polish language puzzle.
 This indicates, in Ellis’ opinion, how well the model can “debug” linguistics studies.

-In the future, the researchers are hoping to use this method to find surprising solutions to problems in various academic fields.
+In the future, researchers are hoping to use this method to find surprising solutions to problems in various academic fields.
 They might apply the technique in other situations where applying advanced knowledge across connected databases is possible.
 For instance, according to Ellis, they might develop a method to infer differential equations from data on the motion of numerous objects.